 Another intriguing story in this book is Kylee’s story about the detective work she did to find the actual person who tagged the butterfly she found in Pennsylvania.
 Everything comes full circle.

-She also delves into the fascinating (and fun!) project of raising caterpillars to butterflies at home, something Kylee has been doing for many years, even getting her grandchildren involved.
+This is something Kylee has been doing for many years, even getting her grandchildren involved.
 Kylee has become quite an expert in raising monarchs from caterpillars, which is what led to her writing this book.
 She tells stories of her successes as well as the heartbreaking results of nature sometimes taking its course, when wasps get in the way of the monarch life cycle.

 Kylee points out that in the wild, very few caterpillars make it to adult butterflies, so that humans helping out in this area—safely raising caterpillars in a protected environment, then releasing them—is a win-win situation for both human and butterfly.